NimrodBarOn/simple-java-maven-app/README.md

 3. Run Snyk for dependency scanning.
 4. Increment version numbers based on the branch.
 5. Build and push the Docker image to Docker Hub.
+6. Sign the Docker image using Cosign.
+7. Verify the Docker image signature.
-6. Deploy the Docker image to an EC2 instance via SSH.
+8. Deploy the Docker image to an EC2 instance via SSH.

 ### 2. Secret Scanning Workflow (`.github/workflows/trufflehog-secret-scan.yml`)